josbeir/cakephp-docs-md/docs/en/orm/validation.md

     $this->_validatorClass = \FullyNamespaced\Custom\Validator::class;
 }
 ```

 <a id="application-rules"></a>
 ## Applying Application Rules

 While basic data validation is done when [request data is converted into
-entities](#validating-request-data), many applications also have more complex
+entities](/en/orm/validation.md#validating-request-data), many applications also have more complex
 validation that should only be applied after basic validation has completed.

 Where validation ensures the form or syntax of your data is correct, rules